The Hawaii labor law guide

 Hiring and firing

-hawaii anti-discrimination laws
+Hawaii anti-discrimination laws

 Federal law makes it illegal for an employer to discriminate on the basis of: Race, Color, Age, Sex, Sexual orientation, Gender, Gender identity, Religion, National origin, Pregnancy, Genetic information, including family medical history, individuals with disabilities, Child or spousal support withholding, Military or veteran status, Citizenship and/or immigration status.